USDA Rural Development Loan

 What about my credit?

 While it is important that your credit be good to qualify, it by no means has to be perfect.
 As a basic guideline, if you have declared Chapter 7 Bankruptcy, it must be discharged a minimum of 3 years.
-All outstanding collections and judgments must be paid.
-Our goal is to determine your willingness and ability to pay your house payment, not find ways to deny your loan.
+You may not have any outstanding judgments against you, and you may have to pay off outstanding non-medical collections.

 Best advice: If you are not sure how your credit looks, find out.
 You can request a free copy of your credit report once a year.
 If you still have concerns about your credit, contact us.